mojimuse/Mojicraft/content/pages/index.md

   - type: hero_section
     title: Welcome to Mojicraft
     subtitle: We create digital identity.
-    content: >
+    content: |
       Digital avatar's can be imagined countless ways.

-      We help create your avatar with digtal media and help represent the character "moji's" you dream of.
+      We help create your avatar with digtal media.

+      We help represent the character "moji's" you dream of.
     actions:
       - label: Contact Us
         url: /pricing